Skip to main content

 What do I need to bring to the appointment?

-You must bring the Medical Certificate issues by a Doctor; this will be given to you in a sealed envelope.
+You must bring the Medical Certificate issued by a Doctor.
+This will be in a sealed envelope.

 • Birth certificate of the deceased